NathanWaiiiky/Project_By_Me/README.md

 but they reflect my way of coding.
-I learned to code it's project thanks to the youtube channel Coding With Russ and the Binance-Python library.
+I learned to code it's project thanks to the youtube channel Coding With Russ and the Binance-Python library. some projects are in English, certains projets sont en Francais